erichu57023/ehc_builder/README.md

 * Add more experiment specifications to the dialog box at the start of the experiment, to be saved in the output data file.
 * Add a way to force calibration functions to run each time even if calibration files are present, to avoid having to delete them each time.
+* Allow multiple eye trackers to be specified.
+* Allow more flexibility for multi-phase trials (segmented look-and-reach, etc.)
+* Add audio cues for success/failure.
+* Add a way to skip trials and come back to them later.
 ---
-Last updated: July 26, 2022 by Eric Hu
+Last updated: August 27, 2022 by Eric Hu